Canadian facing charges in marijuana smuggling try

 BURLINGTON, Vt.
-(AP) - A Canadian man is facing charges stemming from an attempt to smuggle 226 pounds (102.51 kilograms) of marijuana into the United States from Canada in the town of North Troy, federal prosecutors said Tuesday.
+(AP) - A Canadian man is facing charges stemming from an attempt to smuggle 226 pounds (102.5 kilograms) of marijuana into the United States from Canada, federal prosecutors said Tuesday.

-The court documents filed in U.S. District Court in Burlington said two Border Patrol agents were watching a spot in the woods along the Vermont border with Quebec at about 7:45 p.m.
-Monday when they first heard and then saw three men carrying large backpacks.
+The court documents filed in U.S. District Court in Burlington said two Border Patrol agents were watching a spot in the woods in the town of North Troy along the Vermont border with Quebec at about 7:45 p.m.
+Monday when they first heard, and then saw, three men carrying large backpacks.

-When the men were about 40 feet from the agents the suspects dropped the backpacks and ran back toward Canada.
+When the men were about 40 feet (12 meters) from the agents, the suspects dropped the backpacks and ran back toward Canada.

 The Border Patrol agents pursued the subjects.
 After identifying themselves as agents, one agent fire a taser that incapacitated a suspect later identified as Scott Allen Cameron, the Border Patrol said.